Mastouril/Mastouril/README.md

 - 👋 Hi, I’m @Mastouril
 - 👀 I’m interested in PHP expertice.
 - 🌱 I’m currently learning linux shell git.
-- 💞️ I’m looking to do some open sourse contribution to give back.
+- 💞️ I’m looking to do some open sourse contribution.
 - 📫 How to reach me ... if my email is public, you know what to do.

 <!---